 Woodward, Bob, Veil: The Secret Wars of the CIA 1981-1987, Simon & Schuster, ©1987

 Young Leaders of Presentation Brothers College 2000 and 2002, Under the Cover of Darkness, St. George's, Grenada, ©2002

 Novels, Docu-Novels, and Poetry

-Fiction, based closely on events in Grenada related to the Gairy/Grenada Revolution period (even if not cited), including the undocumented history of docu-novels and creatove non-fiction, provide an important narrative link to the times.
+Fiction, based closely on events in Grenada related to the Gairy/Grenada Revolution period (even if not cited), including the undocumented history of docu-novels, provide an important narrative link to the times.
 Poetry adds its own special charms especially when read aloud before groups, or closely for your heart.

 Brand, Dionne, Chronicles of the Hostile Sun, Williams-Wallace Publishers Inc., ©1984

 Campbell, Dunbar, Blood of Belvidere, Dunbar Campbell, ©2013

 Collins, Merle, Angel, Seal Press [also The Womens Press, London], ©1987